AdamPaternostro/Azure-Databricks-External-Hive-and-ADLS/README.md

     * You can create an HDI Cluster and let that create your metastore
     * Please check your Hive version and update the external-metastore.sh
     * The external-metastore.sh tells Databricks not to check the schema (validation)
-8. Upload the external metastore (run the lines below)
+8. Upload the external metastore (run the lines below, you can run over and over if you'd like)

 ```
 dbfs mkdirs dbfs:/databricks/init/